Mary, mother of Jesus: Post-Reformation

 Over the centuries, devotion and veneration to Mary has varied greatly among Christian traditions.
 For instance, while Protestants show scant attention to Marian prayers or devotions, of all the saints whom the Orthodox venerate, the most honored is Mary, who is considered "more honorable than the Cherubim and more glorious than the Seraphim".

-Orthodox theologian Sergei Bulgakov wrote: "Love and veneration of the Blessed Virgin Mary is the soul of Orthodox piety.
-A faith in Christ which does not include his mother is another faith, another Christianity from that of the Orthodox church."
+Orthodox theologian Sergei Bulgakov wrote: "Love and veneration for the Virgin is the soul of Orthodox piety.
+A faith in Christ which does not include [...]
+His mother is another faith, another Christianity from that of the Orthodox Church."

 Although the Catholics and the Orthodox may honor and venerate Mary, they do not view her as divine, nor do they worship her.
 Roman Catholics view Mary as subordinate to Christ, but uniquely so, in that she is seen as above all other creatures.
-Similarly, Theologian Sergei Bulgakov wrote that the Orthodox view Mary as "superior to all created beings" and "ceaselessly pray for her intercession".
+Similarly, Bulgakov wrote that the Orthodox view Mary as "superior to all created beings" and "ceaselessly pray for her intercession".
 However, she is not considered a "substitute for the One Mediator" who is Christ.
 "Let Mary be in honor, but let worship be given to the Lord", he wrote.
 Similarly, Catholics do not worship Mary as a divine being, but rather "hyper-venerate" her.
 In Roman Catholic theology, the term hyperdulia is reserved for Marian veneration, latria for the worship of God, and dulia for the veneration of other saints and angels.
 The definition of the three level hierarchy of latria, hyperdulia and dulia goes back to the Second Council of Nicaea in 787.